 Pay Attention to the Style of Communication

 Open communication is when an employee can walk up to his or her boss and without any hindrance share the new idea, difficulty or a problem.
 However, in a multicultural environment, it may not work.

 In some cultures, especially the East, the boss is equivalent to the father-figure and it causes the open communication to fail.
 The flow of ideas and suggestions that are important for the improvements and fine tweaking of services and products stops.
 The communication becomes one sided.

 That is why it is important for the foreign and native management operating a Singapore company setup to have more channels of communications open for proper functioning and the success of the team.

 Do not Judge, Know Your Employees

-It is important for a Singapore small business to hire a right employee for the right job.
-However, if the things are not working as expected, you can ask him to undergo personality test.
+After incorporating a new business firm, It is important for the owner to hire the right employee for the right job.
+However, if the things are not working as expected, you can ask him to undergo a personality test.